The Gift of Teaching

-This is why at Sandbox Church when someone wants to address the body, they are to discuss it with the church Elders.
+This is why at Sandbox Church when someone wants to address the body, they are to discuss it first with the church Elders.
 The Elders ultimately hold the responsibility for what gets spoken over their flock (Heb 13:17, Acts 20:28).
 And it is the Elders’ ultimate responsibility to protect the body against false teaching (Acts 20:29-31).
 This goes along with what James 3:1 says, “Not many of you should become teachers, my brothers, for you know that we who teach will be judged with greater strictness.”

 As a church we are absolutely committed to developing everybody in their gifting, especially in teaching and/or their Ephesians 4 fivefold gifting.
 However, because scripture specifically calls this one out in James 3:1, the fact that there will be judgment if handled incorrectly and the damage it has the potential to do to others, we give this subject extra attention to making sure that those who operate in this gifting (for them and the people they are speaking to) aren’t put in a dangerous position.